Grand Orange Lodge of Scotland: Opposition to Scottish independence

 The Orange Order has long been opposed to Scotland becoming independent from the United Kingdom.

 In a July 2001 interview with the Sunday Herald, Jack Ramsay, the General Secretary of the Grand Orange Lodge of Scotland, warned that if Scotland became an independent country, the Orange Order might oppose it by becoming "a paramilitary force".

 On 24 March 2007, about 12,000 Orangemen from Scotland and other parts of the UK marched in Edinburgh to celebrate the 300th anniversary of the Acts of Union 1707.
-This culminated in a rally where its leaders warned members of the danger of the SNP and Scottish independence.
-The Grand Master of the Grand Orange Lodge of Scotland, Ian Wilson, said that "the Union has been good for Scotland and will continue to be good for Scotland".
+This culminated in a rally where its leaders attacked the SNP and Scottish independence.

 The Orange Order, after decades of decline in Scotland, made a short-lived recovery in its membership between 2006–09.
 In October 2009, the Orange Order again declared its strong opposition to the Scottish National Party and Scottish independence.
 Traditionally supportive of the Scottish Conservative Party, as well as the Scottish Unionist Party, which was founded by members of the Orange Order who opposed the Anglo-Irish Agreement, in 2009 the Orange Order in Scotland vowed to support unionism even if that meant turning their coats and assisting their political opponents in the Scottish Labour Party at elections.

 In 2012, as a response to the upcoming 2014 Scottish independence referendum the Orange Order of Scotland set up its own group called British Together to campaign for a "No" vote, stating that; "It will come as no surprise to most that the Orange Order in Scotland is fervently opposed to the break-up of the United Kingdom.
 Ever since the first Orange lodges were constituted in Scotland in 1797, we have been committed to a United Kingdom, headed by a constitutional monarchy".
 In 2014 it then officially registered as a "permitted participant" in the Scottish referendum campaign.
 It held a major anti-independence rally in Edinburgh on 13 September 2014, five days before the referendum.